Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

-While many people stop at the first set of falls, 1.1 kilometres from the trailhead, don’t unless you’re short on time.
-At the very least head for the upper set of falls (2.7 kilometres from the trailhead) as they put on quite a show.
+While many people stop at the first set of falls, 1.1 km from the trailhead, don’t unless you’re short on time.
+At the very least head for the upper set of falls (2.7 km from the trailhead) as they put on quite a show.
 The trail to the Ink Pots continues just past the upper falls.

 If you continue for roughly another hour you’ll reach five pristine, aquamarine coloured pools formed by mineral springs that maintain a year round temperature of 4°C.

 In theory you can continue well past the Ink Pots to Mystic Lake – though that is done as a backpacking trip.
-The total elevation gain is just 355 metres and the round-trip distance is 11.8 kilometres.
+The total elevation gain is just 355 m and the round-trip distance is 11.8 km.

 Plain of the Six Glaciers hike – one of the classic Rocky Mountain hikes

 Start at Lake Louise and hike along the shoreline passing rock climbers and horseback riders.
 Continue up the moraine with views back to the Fairmont Chateau Lake Louise and even the Lake Louise Ski resort on a well-marked trail, lined with masses of wildflowers come summer.

 At 5.5 km reach the Plain of Six Glaciers Teahouse.
 If you hike another 0.5 km or so, enjoy in your face mountain and glacier views.